-13. Dividend Policy
+14. Dividend Policy

-The payment of dividend is subject to recommendation by the Board of Directors which is then approved by the Shareholders in the Annual General Assembly meeting.
-For the year 2019, the Board of Directors recommended cash dividend is 85% of the paid-up capital.
+The payment of dividend is subject to recommendation by the Board of Directors which is then approved by the Shareholders in the Annual General Assembly Meeting.
+For the Year 2020, the recommended cash dividend is 90% of the paid-up capital, which is QAR 0.90 per share.

-14. Remuneration Policy
+15. Remuneration Policy

 The Articles of Association governs the remuneration of Board members.
-Board remuneration is subject to approval of the General Assembly with a maximum limit of 5% of the net profit to be attributed to bonus distribution, in accordance to Article 42 of the Company's Articles of Association.
+Board remuneration is subject to approval of the General Assembly with a maximum limit of 5% of the net profit to be attributed to bonus distribution, in accordance to Article 42 of the company's Articles of Association.